aonufrei/threads-docs/threads.md

 }
 ```
-The threads are blocked thill the required thread number are not waiting.
+The threads are blocked untill the required number of threads are not waiting.

-### Semaphore
+<h2 id="semaphore">Semaphore</h2>

-When `Lock` and `synchronized` allows access to resource only to one thread at time, `Semaphore` can be used to do it for multiple threads.
+When `Lock` and `synchronized` allows access to resource only to one thread a time, `Semaphore` can be used to do it for multiple threads.

 Lets illustrate the work of `Semaphore` by developing a simple bicycle renting program.
 ```java